RossMcMillan92/ITCSS-Sass-Structure/README.md

 1. [Adapting this structure for STV](#adapting-this-structure-for-stv)

 ## Overview
 ITCSS is a certain way of structuring Sass (or css) files to minimise rewriting/undoing code, and to maximise scalability.
 IT stands for Inverted Triangle, which is the basis of the code structure.
-In our master sass file, rules which broadly affect elements on the page are imported at the top.
+In our master Sass file, rules which broadly affect elements on the page are imported at the top.
 As specificity grows, the further down the file the rules will be imported.

 ![Specificity triangle](http://i.imgur.com/okdOFdK.png)